NazarIlkiv/NazarIlkiv/README.md

 ### Hello there 👋,

-I'm a Junior Frontend/Mobile Developer
+I'm a Junior Mobile Developer

 😎 I like to write code